LilyAms/RecSys/README.md

 ## What is this repository for? ###

-* This repository contains code to run a recommender system trained on the data base from (last update 07/12/2022).
+* This repository contains the code for a recommendation system aimed at recommending venues (hotels, restaurants, shops...) to users.
-* The model can be run from the command line using the instructions below.
+* The model was trained on a (private) data base of around 1000 users (called "Members") and 300 venues (called "Partners").
+The data set contained information about each partner (tags that characterize the partner - "hotel", "5-star", "swimming pool"), and interaction history between the members and the partners.
+* The model is based on collaborative filtering and content, and makes use of the LightFM package.
 * Two recommender models are available :
-    - a hybrid model (based on content-based and collaborative filtering)
+    - a hybrid model (based on content and collaborative filtering)
     - a pure collaborative filtering model